 Electrical challenges and solutions

-Limited power supply to the site was one of the first main issues that our electrical team had to address in their designs.
+Limited power supply to the site was one of the first issues that our electrical team had to address in their designs.
 The existing 600A power supply was not adequate to cater for the new eight retail tenancies with ten commercial kitchens.
-As the building and the whole precinct is the heritage site, there is no place to establish a new kiosk or chamber substation to feed the building.
+As the building and the whole precinct is a heritage site, there is no place to establish a new kiosk or chamber substation to feed the building.